interledgerjs/wallet/README.md

 The NPM package will not contain any TypeScript files (`*.ts`) but will have typings and source maps.

 ### Environmental variables
-The environmental variable file, in the root folder, is used to store and configure variables for database management, development and deployment.
+The environmental variable file in the root folder is used to store and configure variables for database management, development, and deployment.
 This repo is supplied with an `example.env`.

 Please change the example variables to suit your needs.